Whetstone, London

 Whetstone /'wɛtstoʊn/ is a suburb of north London, in the London Borough of Barnet, bearing the postcode N20.
 It is served by an Underground station called Totteridge and Whetstone (Totteridge being to the west of Whetstone).
 Whetstone is around 7.8 miles north of Charing Cross.
 Prior to 1965 it was part of the Borough of Finchley.

 The High Road is the A1000, formerly known as the Great North Road, parts of it still bear this name.
 Until the late 19th century its tiny developed area was one of two main settlements in the ancient parish of Friern Barnet, the other being Colney Hatch.
 It was thus the northernmost settlement in the Ossulstone hundred.
 Whetstone is also the northernmost part of the parish of Finchley.

 History

 Early history

 In medieval times the Hospitallers had a settlement nearby in Friern Barnet probably where Friary Park is now and alongside the old road to London.
 In 1340 the Bishop of London opened a gate into his park (the Highgate) which enabled a straight road across Finchley Common along the ridge there.
 The Hospitallers' settlement moved further west and became known as West Town, also known variously as "le Weston" (1398), "Wheston" (1417), and "Whetstonestret" (1439).

-It the northernmost settlement in the Ossulstone hundred.
+It was the northernmost settlement in the Ossulstone hundred.

 Until the late 19th century its tiny developed area was one of two main settlements in the ancient parish of Friern Barnet, the other being Colney Hatch.
 Friern Barnet remained its ecclesiastical parish and its civil form was at that time giving way to urban and rural districts, in this case Friern Barnet Urban District.